irfanhakim-as/homelab-wiki/topics/podman.md

 ### Podman Compose

 > [!NOTE]
-> [Podman Compose needs to be installed](#post-install-setup) before you are able to proceed with the following operations.
+> [Either Docker Compose or Podman Compose needs to be installed](#post-install-setup) before you are able to proceed with the following operations.

 This details how to manage a containerised application deployment using Podman Compose: